alco/objc.string/README.md

 This code produces four intermediate strings that get thrown away.
 Of course, there is `NSMutableString`, but Apple decided it does not need that many methods at all, so we Objective-C developers are pretty much screwed when it comes to manipulating string in an efficient manner.

 **objc.string** does not provide a parallel set of functions that operate on instances of `NSMutableString`.
 Instead, it provides an ability to use the same functions to modify the input string in-place.
-This is achievement by using the `chain`/`unchain` methods:
+This is achieved by using the `chain`/`unchain` methods:

 ```objc
 NSString *testStr = @"\tapple orange plum \n";